MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 - Increased number of routine operational tasks associated with security, such as certificate management, increase the number of processes to automate.

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased coordination efforts.** A team that minimizes external points of contact and review can control their operations and timeline more effectively.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: **Increased coordination efforts.** A team that minimizes external points of contact and review can control their operations and timeline more effectively.

 - As external compliance requirements increase, either from the organizational level or from external entities, so does the complexity of being able to achieve and prove compliance with auditors.